Halalaluyafail3/LuaPreprocessor/README.md

 $tostring($concat a b c;) -- "abc"
 $tostring(\$concat a b c;) -- "$concat a b c;"
 ```
 * `totokens`: Converts a string to tokens, doing the opposite function of `tostring`.
-The symbol `$`, the name `totokens`, and string are replaced by the tokens read from the string.
+The symbol `$`, the name `totokens`, and the string are replaced by the tokens read from the string.
 ```lua
 $totokens"abc" -- abc
 $totokens"(1+2)" -- (1+2)